-Lions Athletics Award - Excellence in Athletics

-Given at the end of the school year to one boy and one girl from each grade for superior athletic accomplishment while living a life of Godly character.
+Lions Athletics Award - Excellence in Athletics Given a student for superior athletic accomplishment while living a life of Godly character.

 Luke Award - Academic Achievement

 Given to a student with a significant academic accomplishment or achievement, who reflects dedication and commitment to scholastic excellence while living a life of Godly character.
 The recipient has also served as a role model in inspiring others to strive for scholastic achievement.